 For those that just want to get stuck straight into image SEO on their site, we have created an image SEO checklist.

 Images play a significant part in how we experience the web.
 Think about your experience online, if faced with a page that is a block of text, you would question the website’s legitimacy.
 Research shows that people are 80% more likely to read content that includes an image and 64% more likely to remember it afterwards.
-Increasingly more users are directly searching for images, in 2018, 22.6% of all web searches were being performed in Google Image search.
+It was reported in 2018 that increasingly more users are directly searching for images, as 22.6% of all web searches were being performed in Google Image search.